Henry Bromley, 1st Baron Montfort: Cricket

 Montfort was active in cricket, both as a player (for London Cricket Club) and as a patron.
-In the 1743 season, he was the patron and captain of a London, Middlesex & Surrey XI for match against a Kent XI led by Lord John Sackville at Bromley Common on Thursday, 16 May.
+In the 1743 season, he was the patron and captain of a London, Middlesex & Surrey XI for the match against a Kent XI led by Lord John Sackville at Bromley Common on Thursday, 16 May.
 The stakes were £500 a side.
 Montfort's team scored 97 and Kent replied with 69.
 In their second innings, Montfort's team had reached 112–4 by eight o'clock when the patrons agreed to "leave off and play it out the next day".
-In fact, play did not restart on the Friday because Sackville conceded defeat.
+In fact, the play did not restart on Friday because Sackville conceded defeat.
 There are no other cricketing references to Montfort.